-This bill also makes no clarifying statements of when rates would be set.
-There might be rate changes each year, or every five years.
+This bill also makes no clarifying statements of when rates would be set-could they be set multiple times per year?
 Tariff projects also range in capacity-who is to say that one project can endure a rate change while another project other cannot endure a rate change which may result in a default on their loan to construct the project?
 Additionally, the terms "just and reasonable" and "fair profit" are undefined and provide no certainty for the market to understand how this would be interpreted.
 Language like this creates so much commercial uncertainty that nobody will be able to underwrite a project given the possibility of diverse interpretations.